To understand why safe sleep messaging exists, it helps to go ‘Back to Basics, Back to Baby’…

 Try the tube test

-The new resource with the tube attached is a great training tool which you can use to demonstrate to your wider family network and friends.
+Our resource with the tube attached is a great training tool which you can use to demonstrate to your wider family network and friends.
 Test their knowledge of Safe Sleep and raise awareness of the importance of Safe Sleep messages by demonstrating how easy it is to kink, block or pinch the little tube that represents baby’s airways.
-If you would like more information about Safe Sleep and reducing the risks of SUDI, please visit www.safesleepscotland.org or by following @cotdeathtrust on Facebook, Twitter, Instagram or TikTok.
+If you would like more information about Safe Sleep and reducing the risks of SUDI, please visit www.safesleepscotland.org or by following @cotdeathtrust on Facebook, Twitter and Instagram.